idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Catching a bad assumption on my part, or even more important, something I haven't thought about - priceless.

+### How do you transition from mercenaries to missionaries.

+Mercenary - A hired gun who does exactly what you tell them without question Missionary - A person who believes in the mission and will do what they believe is best

+When there's too much top-down direction, a team can turn into mercenaries.
+They stop thinking and just do what they are told.
+Not good.

+What you want is missionaries, people that deeply believe in what they are doing.

+TBD: TODO add specific things here.

 ## Process and Mechanism

 ### Theory of Process